If you want to increase your blog traffic, one of the best ways to do this is by using Pinterest.

 2. What People Look For on Pinterest

 That means you need to have good looking pins in order to do well on Pinterest.
-Sure, there are some ugly pins that do well from time-to-time, but the majority of super pins look really good.
+Sure, some ugly pins do well from time-to-time, but the majority of super pins look really good.

 Recommend Resource: I use the Social Warfare social media sharing tool to increase the number of pins I receive from my website.

 So let’s get into the principles of a great pin.

 All Great Pins Are Vertical

 Due to how Pinterest lays out their pins, it is to your advantage to ensure that your pin is taller than it is wide.